 #9: Braided Paracord Collar (Custom-Fit Styling That Survived 200+ Walks)

-Swap colors seasonally: summer brights, fall earth tones, winter metallics.
-You’ll spend less than buying coffee while creating something that actually lasts.
-Add a metal-stamped ID tag for $3, and suddenly your $8 collar looks like a $40 boutique purchase.
-If you’re already making outdoor accessories, check out 16 Budget-Friendly DIY Dog Run Ideas for more ways to customize your dog’s space.
+Swap colors seasonally: Let’s take a look at summer brights, fall earth tones, and winter metallics.
+You can create something that will last and you’ll spend less than going to get a cup of coffee.
+Add a metal-stamped ID tag for $3 and your $8 dog collar could be mistaken for a $40 boutique collar.
+If you are already making outdoor accessories, check out 16 Budget-Friendly DIY Dog Run Ideas for more.

-Pro tip: Make the collar 2 inches longer than needed—adjustable buckles let you tighten as you go, and your dog can wear it from puppyhood through full growth instead of buying three sizes.
+Pro tip: Make your collar 2 inches longer than you actually need.
+The adjustable buckles on these collars allow you to tighten as your dog grows, so you can have them wear their collar from the day you get them until they are full grown instead of buying 3 collars.

 📸 Photo credit: Instagram @leos_reich